crate/crate-howtos/docs/best-practices/data-import.rst

   When importing data using ``COPY FROM``, CrateDB does not check whether the types from the columns and the types from the import file match.
-It does not cast the types to their target but will always import the data as in the source file(s).
+It does not cast the types to their target but will always import the data as given in the source file.

 Bulk size